 In most cases, you’ll need to configure a VPN manually to let remote workers access your company’s files, but with the rise of secure cloud storage, access to files is cheaper and easier than it has ever been.
 That said, cloud storage doesn’t account for the other upside of using a business VPN, and that’s a secured connection (read our best VPN for cloud storage piece).

 For security, the value is clear.
-If you have, say, employees dealing with sensitive documents on public WiFi, a VPN is essential.
+If you have, say, employees dealing with sensitive documents on public WiFi, a VPN is essential (see our best VPNs for public WiFi).
 Because your connection is encrypted, network snoopers won’t be able to intercept your traffic and steal sensitive information.

 Plus, VPNs have practical uses for business.
 Maybe you have to access a website that’s only available to IP addresses in a certain country, or you need to conceal your source IP address if you deal solely online.
 VPNs are security tools as much as they are practical ones, and once you sign up for a plan, you’ll notice situations where they’re useful.